FraunhoferIOSB/camera_aravis2/README.md

     - `ExposureTime` (Double): Sets the Exposure time when 'ExposureMode' is 'Timed' and 'ExposureAuto' is 'Off'.
     - `AcquisitionFrameRateEnable` (Bool): Controls if the AcquisitionFrameRate feature is writable and used to control the acquisition rate.
     - `AcquisitionFrameRate` (Double): Controls the acquisition rate (in Hertz) at which the frames are captured.
+    - `END`: List of additional GenICam parameters that are not be set at the end of the 'AcquisitionControl' section.
+Nested parameter list is evaluated in alphabetical order.

+At the beginning and the end of each section, the user can specify a list of additional GenICam parameters nested underneath the parameter `BEGIN` and `END`, respectively, which are not explicitly evaluated as part of the list above.
+This allows for the user to specify parameters which are not known to camera_aravis2.
+It is to be noted, however, that the nested parameters are evaluated in alphabetical order, which might lead to unintended behavior, depending on the camera device.

-NOTE: The example values that are given in case of string parameters are given in accordance with the GenICam SNFC.
+The example values that are given in case of string parameters are given in accordance with the GenICam SNFC.
 The possible values might differ according to the actual implementation by the camera manufacturer.

 When launching the camera driver, the features are to be configured as nested launch parameters.